Michael E. Greenberg: Biography

 Michael Greenberg grew up in Brooklyn, New York and graduated from Wesleyan University (magna cum laude) in 1976 with a degree in chemistry.
 He conducted his Ph.D. research and began his post-doctoral research at Rockefeller University in New York City in the laboratory of Nobel Laureate Gerald Edelman.
 He later completed his postdoctoral research with Edward Ziff at New York University Medical Center.

 During his time in Ziff's lab, Greenberg observed that the transcription of c-fos, a cellular proto-oncogene, is induced within minutes of activation by neurotrophic factors, one of the first mechanistic descriptions of how cells respond to external signals.
 This finding in cell culture led to the observation that neuronal activity and even sensory experience can induce c-fos expression in the brain; this finding is now considered a principal tenet in neurobiology, and is widely used in neuroscience as a bona fide marker of active neurons.
 The Nobel Prize-winning experiments of Torsten Wiesel and David Hubel in the 1960s showed that visual experience is required during development to establish proper circuitry in the visual cortex, however the cellular and molecular basis for this was unknown.
 The identification of c-fos, and other activity-dependent genes, provided a molecular mechanism that explained how experience (i.e. nurture) can be coupled with a cellular process (i.e. nature).

 In 1986, Greenberg moved to Boston, Massachusetts to start his lab in the Department of Microbiology and Molecular Genetics at Harvard Medical School.
 In 1999, he was named Director of the Neurobiology Program at Boston Children's Hospital.
 In 2008, he became the Department Chair of the Department of Neurobiology at Harvard Medical School.

+Greenberg has mentored a number of neuroscientists including Morgan Sheng, David Ginty, Azad Bonni, Anne Brunet, Ricardo Dolmetsch, Anirvan Ghosh, Hilmar Bading, and Michael Z. Lin.